dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### Code for combining non-ghost and ghost registry_entrys that have been tagged with the resurrection_gateway decision:
+#### Code for combining non-ghost and ghost registry_entrys that have been tagged with the resurrection_gatekeeper decision:

 This combined json file will be used as an input into Phase3, the requeing and thread resurrection phase.